scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Commutativity
 .............

-Matching commutative terms is difficult, because matches need to be found independent of the argument order.
+Matching commutative terms is difficult because matches need to be found independent of the argument order.
-Commutative matching has been shown to be NP-complete :cite:`Benanav1987`.
+Commutative matching has been shown to be NP-complete, too :cite:`Benanav1987`.
-It is possible to solve this by matching all permutations of the subjects arguments against all permutations of the pattern arguments.
+It is possible to find all matches by matching all permutations of the subjects arguments against all permutations of the pattern arguments.
 However, with this naive approach, a total of :math:`n!m!` combinations have to be matched where :math:`n` is the number of subject arguments and :math:`m` the number of pattern arguments.
 It is likely that most of these combinations do not match or yield redundant matches.

 Instead, we interpret the arguments as a multiset, i.e. an orderless collection that allows repetition of elements.
-Also, we use the following order for matching a commutative term:
+Also, we use the following order for matching the subterms of a commutative term:

 1. Constant arguments
 2. Matched variables, i.e. variables that already have a value assigned in the current substitution